-Rebuild Trust After An Affair
+Is It Possible to Rebuild Trust After An Affair?

-For Bob and Janet, to rebuild trust meant that Janet would have to find a way back to believing, with confidence that Bob would consistently do right by her so that she could feel safe to trust him again.
+For Bob and Janet, rebuilding trust meant that Janet would have to find a way back to believing, with confidence that Bob would consistently do right by her so that she could feel safe to trust him again.
 When we say we trust someone, we are saying that we are confident that we can believe in them.

 When we sit down in a chair, we do so because we trust it will hold our weight.
 That’s what a chair is supposed to do.
-When we trust our spouse, we believe and feel confident he or she will do what they say they’ll do, and that they will not do what they say they won’t do.
+When we trust our spouse, we believe and feel confident he or she will do what they say they’ll do and that they will not do what they say they won’t do.
 Once an affair has been revealed, that is no longer the case.
-When trust is broken, there is a loss of confidence and belief of the person who broke trust, a loss of feeling safe and secure in the relationship.
+When trust is broken, there is a loss of confidence and belief in the person who broke trust and a loss of feeling safe and secure in the relationship.
 It also meant she would eventually have to put herself in a vulnerable position where Bob could, again, let her fall and be deeply hurt again.
 She wondered how that could ever be possible, and she just wasn’t sure she could ever do that again.